chappers/chappers.github.io/_posts/2014-01-04-who-owes-what.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [python]
+tags: [python]
 ---

 Over the Christmas break I went on a holiday with a group of friends, and we stumbled on a bit of a dilemma:

 Who owes what?